 As a marketing agency owner or leader, you know that your greatest assets aren’t your technologies, your patented processes, or your client roster.
 It’s your people.
 People keep the lights on at your agency.
 They make the sales, do the work, troubleshoot the problems, wrangle the clients, and brainstorm new tactics to help your marketing agency grow.

-One (of the many) responsibilities on your shoulders for growing your marketing agency is to help your team achieve work-life balance and avoid burnout.
+One (of the many) responsibilities on your shoulders for growing your marketing agency is to help your team achieve work-life balance and avoid burnout, which plays a crucial role in successful recruitment marketing.
 (Oh, and we think you should make it a priority to avoid burnout for yourself too!)
 Here’s how you do it.

 In this article, we’ll cover how to identify marketing burnout, figure out what’s causing it, and discuss proactive steps to prevent and resolve it.